Assisted Pedal Cycles. Converting an existing bike using the

-an adhesive pad, and the switch body being attached to the fixed part. brake actuators were not compatible with them; and while I could see that I might be able to manufacture some sort of secondary mechanism to make them work, I certainly wasn't going to be able just to stick them on.
+an adhesive pad, and the switch body being attached to the fixed part. brake actuators were compatible with them; and while I could see that I might be able to engineer some sort of secondary mechanism to make them work, I certainly wasn't going to be able just to stick them on.
 Riding without kill switches was therefore the practical solution in the